Kakaban: Landmarks

-In the middle of this island is a mangrove-fringed lake, slightly above sea level, where thousands of jellyfish live, making it interesting for diving.
-The jellyfish consist of four different species which do not have the ability to harm humans with their stinging cells.
-They are Aurelia aurita with a transparent body, Tripedalia cystophora which is fingertip size, Mastigias papua is like a green-brown bulb, and Cassiopea ornata which is an upside-down jellyfish with upright tentacles.
-Although they cannot sting humans, they still have poison and can sting their prey.
-Similar lakes exist in the Philippines (Siargao), and in Palau, with Jellyfish Lake being the best known.

-The lake has warm brackish water and the bottom is covered with marine green algae.
-There are other animals, including sea cucumbers, gobies, sea anemones, tunicates, crustaceans, nudibranchs, orange purple clams and yellow clams on the branches, and snakes.

-The lake is at most 17 m deep with poor visibility and is 10 minutes walk from the beach.
-Kakaban was probably uplifted during the Holocene era and seawater was trapped, forming a landlocked marine lake.
-The water is now a mixture of saltwater and fresh water from rain.

 Barracuda Point

-This is a steep wall, where the current brings large pelagics like whitetip sharks, leopard sharks, jack, tuna, snapper and barracuda.
+This is a steep "wall" (reef drop off), where the current brings large pelagics like whitetip sharks, leopard sharks, jacks, tunas, snapper and barracuda.
 Drift diving can be done with the help of a grab line permanently secured 24 m across a relatively flat area on the upcurrent side of the point.
 Currents can be fierce with down currents.

 Blue Light Cave

 The cave starts at a crack at 2 m deep and descends through a narrow chimney.
 At about 21 m the chimney opens into a large cavern that extends for about 120 m.
 The exit is a long vertical crack in the wall at 44 m.
 The name of the cave comes from the blue light of the sea which is seen from the cavern.